Friday, October 15, 2021

 The researchers find that episodes which occur more recently exert a bigger influence.
 This is especially true regarding negative experiences.
 The researchers point out this finding could be due to how a negative interaction during a retail transaction might led to the shopper leaving the store.
 The negative experience becomes the most recent experience.

 Take care that the last experiences you provide the shopper are clearly positive.
 In addition, avoid any pain for the shopper during the critical incidents touchpoints likely to be recalled by the customer later.
 Which these are depends on the customer.
 But there’s less payoff from maintaining a peak positive tone throughout the transaction.
 To do so uses a great deal of energy from a busy retailer, and it is the specific episodes which will matter anyway.
-Consistency is more important than uniformity.
+Memorability is more important than uniformity.

 Shoppers in a group are greatly influenced by what happens early on.
 First impressions set the scene.
 The initial sights, sounds, and smells play an outsized role in the global opinions about shopping with you.